opencv/opencv/doc/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.markdown

 In this tutorial
     - We will learn to setup OpenCV-Python in your Windows system.

-Below steps are tested in a Windows 7-64 bit machine with Visual Studio 2010 and Visual Studio 2012.
+Below steps are tested in a Windows 7 64-bit machine with Visual Studio 2010 and Visual Studio 2012.
-The screenshots shows VS2012.
+The screenshots show VS2012.

 Installing OpenCV from prebuilt binaries
 ----------------------------------------